hsgg/SphericalFourierBesselDecompositions.jl/README.md

 4. Commit version updates.
 5. Comment with `@JuliaRegistrator register()` on that commit.
 This will publicize the package in the Julia General registry.
-5. Upload the python package.
+5. Python package could be uploaded... somwhere